 Layout

-The ExMC shall prepare a document detailing quality requirements for the Scheme and the layout and content of QARs.
+The ExMC shall prepare a document detailing quality requirements for the IECEx Certified Equipment Scheme and the layout and content of QARs.

-The “On-Line” QAR Summary shall identify Manufacturing locations and Production Sites as defined in Clauses 3.18 and 3.19 that are covered by the QAR.

 8.3.4 Issue

 QARs are intended to be issued in supporting IECEx CoCs.
 A QAR may be issued on its own for the purpose of acceptance by other ExCBs in the national certification of the equipment.
 The QAR shall refer to a specific manufacturing site(s).

-A QAR Summary report is published on the IECEx website: www.iecex.com, containing at least the manufacturing location(s), the product type, the type of explosion protection of the equipment to be manufactured and the expiration date of the QAR.
+A QAR Summary report is published on the IECEx website: www.iecex.com, containing at least the Manufacturer, Manufacturing Location(s), the product type, the type of explosion protection of the equipment to be manufactured and the expiration date of the QAR.

 8.3.5 Restrictions

-The QARs and QAR Summaries are documents used in the preparation of IECEx CoCs and basis for on-going production; they shall not be used in any form of advertising or sales promotion in order that the information may be misinterpreted.
+The QARs and QAR Summaries are documents used in the preparation of IECEx CoCs and provide the basis for on-going production.
+They shall not be used in any form of advertising or sales promotion, as the information may be misinterpreted.

 8.3.6 Copies